 Access Living offers the following housing services to people with disabilities located in Chicago:

-Access Living’s housing services support people with disabilities who want to find independent, integrated housing in their communities.
-We do not operate assisted-living facilities.
+Access Living’s housing services support people with disabilities who want to find independent, integrated housing in their communities. **Access Living does not operate assisted-living facilities. **

 Through the State of Illinois Colbert and Williams Programs, Access Living provides outreach and location services for participating agencies.